 - In Event Explorer, click the event you want to include.
 The properties of that event will appear in the right-hand frame.

-- Click Add to chart to add this event.
+- Click Add to chart on the top right to add this event.

 - The Instrumentation Explorer Chrome plugin, which works for our JS SDK, identifies your user ID.

-- If you use our iOS SDK or Android SDK, there is a tool to identify your user ID and device ID when running under a debug version.
+- If you use Amplitude's iOS SDK or Android SDK, there is a tool to identify your user ID and device ID when running under a debug version.

 - Your company may have an internal tool or method to find your ID.
 Consider asking someone in your organization for tips.